kellik25/roboticsMidterm/README.md

 Special thanks to:

   SunFounder (https://docs.sunfounder.com/projects/thales-kit/en/latest/micropython/thermometer.html) for code on converting thermistor resistance values to temperature values.

-  https://www.timpoulsen.com/2018/finding-the-dominant-colors-of-an-image.html for code on how to get the average values of colors within an image.
+  Time Poulsen (https://www.timpoulsen.com/2018/finding-the-dominant-colors-of-an-image.html) for code on how to get the average values of colors within an image.